assen-totin/cdn/README.md

 # TODO

+- Regression test for TCP transport
 - Regression test for Oracle transport
-- Regression test for Unix transport + JSON
-- Regression test for Unix transport + XML
-- Implement in-memory cache for local metadata storage with 128-bit b-tree
+- Implement in-memory cache for local metadata storage (with 128-bit b-tree or 16-byte b-tree)
-- Implement in-memory cache for local metadata storage with 16-byte b-tree
-- Implement Redis transport
-- Regression test for Redis transport + JSON